Alpha invariants and K-stability for general polarisations of Fano varieties: Alpha Invariants and K-stability

 \begin{proposition} (c.f. \cite[Proposition 3.1]{OS}) Let $\scB$ be the blow-up of $X\times\pr^1$ along a flag ideal, with $\scB$ normal and Gorenstein in codimension one, $\scL-E$ relatively semi-ample over $\pr^1$ and notation as in Remark \ref{flagconventions}.
-Denote the natural map arising from the composing the blow-up map and the projection map by $\Pi: \scB\to\pr^1$.
+Denote the natural map arising from the composition of the blow-up map and the projection map by $\Pi: \scB\to\pr^1$.
 Denote also

 \begin{itemize} \item the discrepancies as: $K_{\mathcal{B} / X \times \pr^1} = \sum a_iE_i$, \item the multiplicities of $X\times \{0\}$ as: $\Pi^*(X\times \{0\}) = \Pi_*^{-1}(X\times \{0\}) + \sum b_i E_i$, \item the exceptional divisor as: $\Pi^{-1}\mathcal{I} = \mathcal{O}_{\mathcal{B}}(-\sum c_i E_i)= \mathcal{O}_{\mathcal{B}}(-E).$\end{itemize}